daanishali921/twitter_sentiment_stock_trend_predictor/README.md

 ### About

-As somebody who spends most of his business days day trading, the majority of the thoughts that are behind the day involve wondering what and how market trends will come into fruition and why.
+As somebody who spends most of his work week day trading, the majority of the thoughts that are behind the day involve wondering what and how market trends will come into fruition and why.
 In the past year and a half, the stock market has seen impactful influences from many different avenues; one of them being social media.
-Because of this, I built a tool to help day traders like myself gain insight on the influence of twitter trends on stock trends.
+Because of this, I built a tool to help day traders like myself gain insight on the influence of Twitter trends on stock trends.